T. K. M. Bava Musliyar: In the field of service

 He was enrolled in Samastha Mushavara Board on 31 July 1976 and rendered his service until his demise.
 He took charge of Vallimuk Darse (masjid based seminary) on the behalf of his father Moideen Musliyar as latter left to Makka to perform Hajj.
-On 21 February 1989 he was elected as the president of Samastha Matha Vidyabyasa Board, the one of the largest non-government educational agency in Kerala, and occupied until his demise.
+On 21 February 1989 he was elected as the president of Samastha Matha Vidyabyasa Board, one of the largest non-government educational agencies in Kerala, and occupied until his demise.
 He introduced many scientific reformation in board as he renovated board exam system and extended tenth to plus two classes.
 During his tenure as the chairman, the board published many texts even in Urdu language.
 After the demise of notable scholar EK Hasan Musliyar as the quazi (chief jurist) of Kasaragod, he was installed in throne on 18 May 1983 and served there until his demise.
 He was honored for his three decades of service in Malik Deenar Uroos.